Corona de Tucson

 The first weekend in December is set aside for a visit to Tubac for the Luminaria Nights.
 This year we went on Friday and had an enjoyable time meandering the pathways lined with lights, glowing storefronts, musicians performing carols, and the warm smell of spicy hot cider.
 This small historic town takes on a whole new look of holiday magic.

 It seems we always see something new every time we visit Tubac.
 Im not sure if the statue is new or if it has been there for years.
-John W Hampton (1918-2000) is known for his dynamic movement of cattle and horses.
+John W Hampton (1918-2000) is known for depicting dynamic movement of cattle and horses in his work.
 He is one of four original members that founded the exclusive organization Cowboy Artists of America.
 Every year for 59 years these Cowboy Artists of America have met at a working ranch to ride, work, and bond.

 Wreaths Across America is also something Joe and I enjoy helping with.
 This year we chose tp participate a little closer to home and attended the service at Green Valley Mortuary and Cemetery and placed wreaths to honor our veterans.

-And something different...a booth to raise awareness for Parrots.
+And something different this year...a booth to raise awareness for Parrots.

 Paradise Parrot Rescue was represented by the Executive Director,Bryan Klantz and several volunteers showcasing a few of the more than 100 parrots they have rescued.
 The rescue was created from the need to provide for one of the most amazing and loving animals on the planet.
 Parrots, with proper diet and care, can live up to 70 years and most of them have over 12 different homes during their lifetime.
 Bryan began his Non-profit in 2020 on a 4 acre site in the Tucson Mountain foothills with lots of uninhabited land surrounding his site.
 The purpose of the rescue is to provide a healthy transition for these beautiful and smart birds and ultimately find then a home.
 Adoptive homes are screened, education on proper care is provided, and since each bird has a unique personality, they are carefully matched to an owner.
 We spent awhile talking with Bryan and the volunteers and petting the parrots.
 Bryan does a great job raising awareness for these homeless birds.
 And because he houses over 100 of them, he is building a new facility.